 The purge valve is the first thing that needs to be checked for leaks and fuel ventilation lines.
 If they don’t show any symptoms of deterioration, you should check the fuel tank pump union nut.

-On some models, they can break as time goes by.
+Some models can break as time goes by.
 Typical fault code: P0455

 5. Oxygen Sensor

-Make sure to rule this out before changing a much more expensive catalytic converter.
+Rule this out before changing a much more expensive catalytic converter.

 Codes: P0420 to P0431 (Catalyst Efficiency Below Threshold)